ArnaudBelcour/tabigecy/tutorials/README.md

 You can traceback how the prediction was made through Tabigecy output files.

 First, you need to map your organism name with the taxon ID used by EsMeCaTa.
-You cna find this mapping in the file `output_folder/output_1_esmecata/0_proteomes/proteome_tax_id.tsv`.
+You can find this mapping in the file `output_folder/output_1_esmecata/0_proteomes/proteome_tax_id.tsv`.
 The column `observation_name` corresponds to your organism name (`observation_name` of your input file) and EsMeCaTa taxon ID is in column `tax_id_name`:

 | observation_name  |name| tax_id |tax_id_name|...|
 |------------------|---------------------|------------------|---------------------|--------------------|